-4. Engineering (by Module)
+3. Engineering (by Module)

-- 4.1 Introduction: M.Sc. courses may be provided by the School of Engineering by selecting appropriate modules from those available.
+- 3.1 Introduction: M.Sc. courses may be provided by the School of Engineering by selecting appropriate modules from those available.
 Candidates seeking to apply for M.Sc. courses in the School are required to contact the Director of Teaching and Learning (Postgraduate) for further information and for application procedures.
 The School of Engineering reserves the right to amend the list of available modules for selection in any particular year.
 Candidates are also required to complete a dissertation on an individual project.
-In order to complete the course, candidates must take modules which total 60 ECTS credits together with a dissertation worth at least 30 ECTS credits.
-Alternatively, a course carrying 120 ECTS credits, using modules run by approved partner institutions, may be followed.
-In this case, at least 60 ECTS credits must be taken at Trinity College Dublin and the candidate must submit a dissertation worth at least 30 ECTS. - 4.2 Assessment: There will be written examinations and, in addition, candidates must submit a dissertation on an individual project.
+In order to complete the course, candidates must take modules which total 60 ECTS credits together with a dissertation worth at least 30 credits.
+Alternatively, a course carrying 120 credits, using modules run by approved partner institutions, may be followed.
+In this case, at least 60 credits must be taken at Trinity College Dublin and the candidate must submit a dissertation which carries 30 credits. - 3.2 Assessment: There will be written examinations and, in addition, candidates must submit a dissertation on an individual project.
 Students must submit their dissertations by the prescribed date.
 All modules of the course must be passed.
 The pass mark for the course is 50%.
 The overall mark for the course is the credit-weighted average of the mark awarded for each module.